 ever see it again.

-We returned from dinner the truck was still missing, I
+We returned from dinner and the truck was still missing.
+I

-implored to call the police, but he insisted the truck would return.
+implored him to call the police, the sheriff and the FBI, but he insisted the truck would return.
+Still he had not a clue who had taken his truck.

-The next morning, much to my surprise, there was a yellow
+The next morning, much to my surprise, there was the yellow

 Ford 100 in the driveway, and it was freshly washed.
 Not only was it washed it